-Despite only about 7 acres of vines – Moulds’ reputation for growing premium grapes has been noticed in Napa.
-He was the 2018 Napa Valley Grower of the Year – what little fruit he has is divided among a select few producers.
+Despite only about 7 acres of vines, Moulds’ reputation for growing premium grapes has been noticed in Napa.
+He was the 2018 Napa Valley Grower of the Year; what little fruit he has is divided among a select few producers.
+Steve passed in 2021.

 The 2015 Roy Piper Cabernet Sauvignon reveals an intense and powerful bouquet showing mostly darker fruits with aromas of ripe blackberry, plum, dust, dried lavender, violets, cedar, dark chocolate and a mocha sweetness.
 Opulence for your olfactory nerves.
 What is immediately evident with this wine is the density on the palate – almost chewy at times.
 Broad shouldered but not harsh tannins anchor a long finish (Roy noticed the tannins softened considerably in the year after this wine was bottled).

 And Roy designed the fun looking label himself – a play on his last name, depicting a piper playing a flute.
 One would have to be very astute to notice the unique bottle.
 It is modeled after an 1855 Bordeaux bottle found in a shipwreck – if you look closely, the shoulders on the bottle are not symmetrical.